rockerBOO/awesome-neovim/README.md

 ### Remote Development

-- [chipsenkbeil/distant.nvim](https://github.com/chipsenkbeil/distant.nvim) - Edit files, run programs, and work with LSP on a remote machine from the comfort of your local environment
+- [chipsenkbeil/distant.nvim](https://github.com/chipsenkbeil/distant.nvim) - Edit files, run programs, and work with LSP on a remote machine from the comfort of your local environment.
 - [jamestthompson3/nvim-remote-containers](https://github.com/jamestthompson3/nvim-remote-containers) - Develop inside docker containers, just like VSCode.

 ## External